CFC-Servers/gm_sudo/README.md

  - Passwords never stored plainly in a variable

 ## Installation
-**FYI: This addon currently only works on Linux.
-The SHA implementation used in `gm_sudo` doesn't work on Windows for some reason.
-This is a problem we intend to fix ASAP**

 Simply download a copy of the zip, or clone the repository straight into your addons folder!

 Pre-compiled versions are available in **[Releases](https://github.com/CFC-Servers/gm_sudo/releases/)**